cortexlabs/cortex/docs/clusters/management/install.md

 1. Install and run [Docker](https://docs.docker.com/install) on your machine.
 1. Subscribe to the [AMI with GPU support](https://aws.amazon.com/marketplace/pp/B07GRHFXGM) (for GPU clusters).
-1. Create an IAM user with `AdministratorAccess` and programmatic access (see [security](security.md) if you'd like to use less privileged credentials after creating your cluster).
+1. Create an IAM user with `AdministratorAccess` and programmatic access.
 1. You may need to [request limit increases](https://console.aws.amazon.com/servicequotas/home?#!/services/ec2/quotas) for your desired instance types.

 ## Create a cluster on your AWS account